 Neminath Jain Basti at Bandivade – This is situated at Bandivade near Ponda in North Goa District.
 The temple is dedicated to Lord Neminath, the 22nd Tirthankara.
 A stone inscription from Nagueshi exhibited in the Museum of Archaeological Survey of India refers to the reconstruction of this Jain Basti during Vijayanagar period in 14th century.
 Further, The Kannada inscription of Bandivade mentions that king Sripala established Bandivade in Ponda and constructed the Neminath Jain basti.
 The inscription records the gift of Vaghurme made in 1425 A.D. and 1433 A.D. to Jain basti of Bandivade.
 The square shaped temple is built of laterite blocks with grilled windows.
 An arch provided at the entrance indicates the existence of a dome over the structure.
 Lime mortar is found to have been used extensively in its construction.
 Ponda, the administrative headquarters of Ponda taluk lies about 28 km south-east of Panaji and 17 km north-east of Margao.

 Cudnem Jain Temple – Cudnem is an erstwhile town of the Chalukyan period situated in Bicholim taluk of North Goa District.
 It is located within 3 km from the Aravalem Caves.
 An ancient Jain Temple belonging to the Vijayanagar period is an important landmark.
 Recent excavations have unearthed a few interesting structures – the temple consists of a Mukhamantapa and a Garbagriha are constructed of laterite on a 2 meter high platform.
 The 8 X 8.30 meters “Mukha Mandapa” consists of four pillars in the centre and four others on each side wall, it has a gabled roof with tiles.
 The laterite blocks discovered during the excavations indicate the existence of arches in the Mukka Mandapa.
 These arches were probably constructed with a laterite floral pendant at the center of the arch.
 One such floral pendant has been discovered in a recently conducted excavation.
 The presence of these arches strongly suggests that there was an overlying dome covering the temple.
 The entrance of garbagriha has an arch.
 The octagonal “Shikara” of the “Garbagriha” has five tiers.
-The lower most is half spherical with a rectangular small entrance for the “Garbagriha”.
+The lowermost is half-spherical with a rectangular small entrance for the “Garbagriha”.
 A broken stone head of a “Tirathankara” with beautifully sculpted curls was also found near the “Garbagriha”.
 A stone torso of a Jain “Tirathankara” with a “Srivasta” symbol was also unearthed.
 While desilting a nearby well in the vicinity of the temple, at a depth of 5 meters, the right leg of a Statue was discovered.
 It appears that the broken head and the leg belonged to the same image.
 The sculptural structure of the idol indicates that the temple belongs to the Kadamba period.
 A lot of Lime mortar found during the excavations indicates its use as a binding material.
 This is the only medieval temple of Goa which has a “Nagara” (Indo-Aryan) architectural feature.
 The high platform and the tall Shikara give a sense of soaring height to the temple.
 A “Prakara” wall with a base of pillars has also been unearthed.
 This Jain temple is similar to the Saptakoteshwar temple of Narve and the Chandranath temple of Paroda.
 It is possible that this temple was the forerunner of these architecturally similar temples.
 In January 1684, the army of Mughal ruler Aurangzeb burnt Bicholim town and destroyed the temple of Ramchandra at Pilgao.
 Historians opine that this might along have been demolished around the same time.
 The excavations around the Cudnem Jain temple have contributed significantly to the history of Jainism in Goa.

 Narve Jain Temple Ruins – The ruins today called as “Jainkot” are located in the Village of Narve in Bicholim taluk.
 They lie very near the present Hindu temple of Saptakoteshwar.
 In front of the Saptakoteshwar temple, there is ancient pathway constructed of locally available laterite slabs which lead to the ruins of Jain temple.
 These consist of mainly door jams, ceiling canopy and lintels chlorite schist.
 The Jain temple was built of laterite.
 Lime mortar has also been noted to have been used extensively here.
 One of the reference to the temple from an inscription found on the pedestal of a headless Suparshwanatha idol indicates the name of “Suparshwanath” along with the name of the month and day, corresponding to the English calendar date of March 13th, 1151 AD, (period of the Kadambas and King Vijayaditya or Permadideva or Shivachitta).
 Another sculpture of Parshvanath too was discovered at Hindolewada in Narve recently.